 Excessive Absences - Regular attendance is vital for a person to achieve success in an employment situation; therefore, the following procedure is enacted to encourage a student's attendance to the Somerset County Technology Center.
+SCTC defines excessive absence as (20) twenty unexcused absences.

 - When a student accumulates five (5) absences, written notification will be sent to the student's parent/guardian.
 These are absences other than those for which notification has been received from the sending district excusing a student. - When a student accumulates seven (7) absences, written notification will be sent to the student's parent/guardian informing him/her that a doctor's excuse will be necessary for future absences to be excused.
 These are absences other than those for which notification has been received from the sending district excusing a student.
-A mandatory counseling conference will be scheduled by the guidance counselor with the student and/or parent/guardian. - Students accumulating three (3) days of illegal absence may be prosecuted legally according to Pennsylvania School Laws. - When a student is excessively absent, SCTC and the sending district can remove students from enrollment at SCTC.
+A mandatory counseling conference will be scheduled by the guidance counselor with the student and/or parent/guardian. - Students accumulating three (3) days of illegal absence may be prosecuted legally according to Pennsylvania School Laws. - When a student is excessively absent, SCTC and the sending district will remove students from enrollment at SCTC.